tartley/belter/README.md

       Implies same amount for each level.
       So maybe harder levels make high value asteroids harder to come by?
     * need to find all high value asteroids?
+      Better, I think.
-      Levels could have varying amounts of high value asteroids.
+      Levels could then have varying amounts of high value asteroids.
   * filling it, or collecting all high value asteroids, unlocks next level?

 # Decisions Made